 Lady Mara boat (ex Shaloom) (standard)

-It sleeps up to 8 people in 3 cabins: 2 with a double bed and a single bed, one with a double bed.
+She sleeps up to 8 people in 3 cabins: 2 with a double bed and a single bed, one with a double bed.
 All cabins are equipped with bathrooms and air conditioning.

 There are 2 decks with a large covered terrace for meals and hammocks.

-Crew: a captain, a cook and an expedition guide.
+Crew: captain, cook and an expedition guide.

 Premium boat (superior)

 The Premium boat is of a more modern design but respects the shape of the traditional boats that sail the Amazon and its tributaries.
 She offers top of the range services with 16 comfortable cabins with 2 single beds or a double bed each with a private bathroom and air conditioning.
 (2 forward cabins with frontal views are available with a supplement.)

 There are 4 decks including 2 for bedrooms, a dining room and a large terrace.

 The crew consists of a captain, 3 sailors, 2 cooks, 3 waiters and 2 English speaking expedition guides.